RobMans426/fuzzie-api-doc/Physical-Gift-Cards.md

 A gift card is sold offline to a user at a store.
-At this point, the POS needs to activate the gift card by making an API call to the Fuzzie servers.
+At this point, the POS needs to activate the gift card by making an HTTP API call to the Fuzzie servers.
 Only an activated gift card can later be redeemed.

 A Fuzzie gift card will have 2 unique codes associated with it.
 Both these codes will be unique to a particular gift card.